lizcory/lcsite/content/posts/welcome-post.md

 draft: false
 ---

 Thanks for checking out my posts!
-You can expect occasional blog-like miscellany in this section covering: data viz, R programming & pedagogy, science & tech studies, and poetry.
+You can expect occasional blog-like miscellany covering: data viz, R programming & pedagogy, science & tech studies, and poetry.

-If you'd like to chat about anything further, feel free to [send me a message](/contact/).
+If you'd like to chat, feel free to reach out [here](/contact/) or on [Twitter](https://twitter.com/evcory).